This Article On The Production Of Liquid Soap Was Last Updated:

-Just tell them how much volume you want to produce and they will give you the quantity of chemicals you require.
-It is advisable to start with small volume and grow big later.
-Measure out about 20 litres of water; then follow the underlisted steps:
+Just tell them how much volume you want to produce and they will give you the number of chemicals you require.
+It is advisable to start with a small volume and grow bigger later.
+Measure out about 20 litres of water; then follow the under-listed steps:

-- Dissolve the STPP (Sodium Tripolyphosphate) in 1 litre of water before production and keep aside too.
+- Dissolve the STPP (Sodium Tripolyphosphate) in 1 litre of water before production and keep it aside too.
 (Some people don’t use STPP for whatever reasons best known to them)

 - Mix the Texapon and Sulphonic Acid together.
 Mix very well and dissolve further with 2 litres of water.
-Stirring should be done gently until mixture is well dissolved and homogenous.
-Note that this particular step is exothermic process; meaning that heat will be generated if you do it well.
+Stirring should be done gently until the mixture is well dissolved and homogenous.
+Note that this particular step is an exothermic process; meaning that heat will be generated if you do it well.

 - Add the dissolved Caustic Soda into the mixing bowl above and stir very well.